xgr369/ProgrammingLanguage/README.md

 # Installation

 1. Clone this repository.
+2. If you use Windows and want a DLL compilation, set the LANG_BUILD_AS_DLL flag.
-2. Compile with a C compiler.
+3. Compile with a C compiler.

 # Features
 ## Variable declaration and assignment